 E Safety is a unit planned into our Computing curriculum.
-Children from Foundation to Year 6 are taught about E Safety in a series of age appropriate discrete lessons but also it is addressed regularly throughout the academic year.
+Children from Foundation to Year 6 are taught about E Safety in a series of age appropriate discrete lessons.
+It is also addressed regularly throughout the academic year.

 For more information on Konflux Theatre in Education click here